ShishirKumar5/github-slideshow/_posts/0000-01-02-ShishirKumar5.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to My slide!"
 ---
-This is Shishir Slide
 Use the left arrow to go back!